 The CO2nsistent project builds on the previous project which developed guidelines for conducting TEA and LCA of carbon capture and utilization (CCU) projects.
 The aim is to further enhance guidance to ensure comparability and transparency across technologies in the CCU arena.

-As interest continues to grow in the potential for the utilisation of CO2 to replace and reduce dependence on fossil carbon sources and products, the need to assess the economic and environmental capabilities of these emerging, competing CCU technologies also grows.
+As interest continues to grow in the potential for the utilization of CO2 to replace and reduce dependence on fossil carbon sources and products, the need to assess the economic and environmental capabilities of these emerging, competing CCU technologies also grows.

 Life cycle assessment (LCA) and techno-economic assessment (TEA) studies can provide insight into deployment potential however challenges exist in ensuring these studies are fit for purpose.